 Read Loan Documents Carefully

 OK, so you’ve done your research and applied for a student loan.
 The next step in your loan application checklist is to go through all the documents in order to fully understand the agreement you’re entering into.
 Just as with any transaction, it’s important to understand every aspect the terms you’re consenting to follow; this way, you’ll be better able to avoid any surprises or pitfalls later on down the road.
 It may seem tedious, but it’s worth the extra time reading (or rereading, if need be) in order to really know what you’re assenting to.

-Figuring out financing for you school is hard enough.
+Figuring out financing for you school can be hard enough.
 But the right preparation will not only make the process easier, but will ensure you’re getting the most benefit out of your investment.
 Best of luck with your applications, and remember: your school and your lender are here to help, whether you’re looking for definitions of loan terms or student loan repayment tips!